Laos Food Guide

 Sangkhaya / ສັງຂະຍາ (Coconut Custard)

-Sangkhaya, or ສັງຂະຍາ, is a Lao coconut custard dessert made with coconut milk, eggs, and palm sugar.
-Often steamed inside a young coconut shell or pumpkin, creating a creamy, sweet custard.
-The custard has a smooth texture and rich coconut flavor.
-Sometimes served with sticky rice for a complete dessert experience.
-Popular during festivals and special occasions.
+Sangkhaya, or ສັງຂະຍາ, is a coconut custard made from coconut milk, eggs, and palm sugar.
+It's often steamed inside a young coconut shell or a pumpkin, which sets it into a smooth, sweet custard with a strong coconut flavor.
+It's sometimes paired with sticky rice, and it tends to appear at festivals and special occasions.

 Khanom Krok / ຂະໜົມຄຣົກ (Coconut Rice Cakes)